fvdm/nodejs-geoip2ws/README.md

 ## Errors

-Any request or API error is thrown and can be caught with `Promise.reject()`.
+Errors from the request or API are thrown and can be caught in the Promise.

-For API errors the message is prefixed with `API: `.
+For API errors the message is prefixed with `API: ` string.

 - [List of API errors](https://dev.maxmind.com/geoip/docs/web-services/responses?lang=en#errors)